littleactuary/littleactuary.github.io/vitae/index.md

 *Jun 2014 - Sep 2014* **Actuarial Intern at AXA Solutions Collectives (Health insurance team)**

 * The main mission was to calibrate different dental claim distributions (with SAS) and then to deploy a tool for measuring the pricing impact of a dental cap (with Excel/VBA).
-* I also conduct a study of the senior policyholders' behaviors on health insurance consumption before their retirement.
+* I also conducted a study of the senior policyholders' behaviors on health insurance consumption before their retirement.

 -----------